Implementation Results

 ――Do teachers from other educational institutions also often produce training videos and utilize them for training?

-Mr. Goto: While there are cases where other educational institutions use videos, there are not many cases where they handle everything from production to filming and structuring the training consistently.
+Mr. Goto: While there are cases where other educational institutions use videos, it is not very common for them to handle everything from production to filming and structuring the training consistently.
 The cost of production is one reason for this.
 Some educational institutions may quote and use existing videos, but it seems that there are few cases where they independently produce videos, considering the scenario and handling everything from filming to production.

 The animated videos feature professional narrators providing narration, making them easy to understand and valuable not only for professionals but also for a wide range of people.